-Configure Menu 1 or 2 The Configure Menu allows review and changes to the time-current characteristic curve settings for the selected fault interrupter.
-(The Configure Menu shown at right is for Fault Interrupter 1.)
+Configure Menu 1 or 2

+The Configure Menu option allows review and changes to the TCC curve settings for the selected fault interrupter.
+(The Configure Menu box below is for Fault Interrupter 1.)

-- 1. Select the desired option from the Configure Menu and input the corresponding number after the ">" prompt.
-Press <ENTER>.
-(Option 1 is shown as an example.) - 2.
-Refer to the appropriate subsection below for further information on the selected option. - 3.
-To return to the Main Menu, input "9" after the ">" prompt and press <ENTER>.
+Select the desired option from the Configure Menu screen and enter the corresponding number after the ">" prompt.
+Press the Enter button.
+(Option 1 is shown as an example.)

+Refer to the appropriate subsection below for further information on the selected option.

+To return to the main menu, enter "9" after the ">" prompt, and press the Enter button.